On this page

 IP policies inside super are only available with Indemnity value.

-The time limit for the period you can receive payments if you can’t work (the benefit period), is commonly two years or five years.
-Some policies continue payments until a specific age – usually age 65.
+The time limit for the period you receive payments if you can’t work (the benefit period), is commonly two years or five years.
+Some policies continue payments until a specific age – usually 65.

 Super funds have different terms and conditions for their IP cover depending on their chosen insurer, but usually you can apply for a policy if you are over age 15.
 Cover is generally not available inside super after age 65-70.